github/git-sizer/README.md

 [2]  d9513477b01825130c48c4bebed114c4b2d50401 (18ed56cbc5012117e24a603e7c072cf65d36d469^{tree})
 ```

 This repository is mischievously constructed to have a pathological tree structure, with the same directories repeated over and over again.
-As a result, even though the entire repository is less than 20 kb in size, when checked out it would explode into over a billion directories containing over ten billion files. (`git-sizer` prints `∞` for the blob count because the true number has overflowed the 32-bit counter used for that field.)
+As a result, even though the entire repository is less than 20 kb in size, when checked out it would explode into over a billion directories containing over ten billion files. (`git sizer` prints `∞` for the blob count because the true number has overflowed the 32-bit counter used for that field.)

 ## Contributing

-`git-sizer` is in regular use and is still under active development.
+`git sizer` is in regular use and is still under active development.
 If you would like to help out, please see [`CONTRIBUTING.md`](CONTRIBUTING.md).